 London is amazing!
 I’m so happy to call it home for almost two years now.
 During these 2 years, I managed to explore the most Instagrammable spots in London and I don’t think it’s fair to keep those for myself.
-Today, I’m sharing with you my most complete Instagram guide to London that is updated for 2019!
+Today, I’m sharing with you my most complete Instagram guide to London (updated for 2019).
 Who likes going to a place and realising on the spot, that it’s permanently closed?
 No one!
 That’s why I constantly update this guide and

 If it’s your first time in London, I recommend taking this super popular classic London bike tour, where you’ll manage to see most of London in 3.5 hours.
 Also, here are some great photography tours, where you will go to some of the best photo locations in London and a professional photographer will take photos of you:

 And as I always say, don’t forget to follow me on Instagram – @lizatripsget – to see the most photogenic and instagrammable places from all around the world!

 Oh, and it’s worth mentioning, what do I take photos on.
 So here’s my photo gear:

 The most complete guide to the Instagrammable places in London in 2019:

 I felt like it’s easier to split the photo locations in London by categories and districts (in some cases), so it’s easier to navigate.
 Please let me know what do you think!

 Instagrammable places in Central London (excluding Notting Hill, Chelsea and Shoreditch)